 He didn't feel like explaining anything, irritated and impatient, shot out, "Why the hell do you think it's any of your business?"

 Rob shrugged, wandered around the room and stared out at the bay.
 "Every time you decide you want to get married again, you fucking go offline.
 Six months of bullshit, you don't work, you do nothing.
 Not this time, Alex.
 Not now."

-Sprawling out on the couch, Rob cooly retorted, "And she should stay married to him.
-I'm not going anywhere.
-I want to meet this paragon...think I have met her and she's not all that damned hot.
+Sprawling out on the couch, Rob coolly retorted, "And she should stay married to him.
+I want to meet this paragon, think I have met her and she's not all that damned hot.
 Have you seen his daughter?
-Strike that...she's available.
+Strike that.
+She IS available.
 Do not see his daughter."

-Blade glared at him, looked around for something to throw at him, didn't find anything, settled for yelling, "Chase that yourself asshole.
+Blade glared at him, looked around for something to throw at him, didn't find anything, settled for demanding, "Chase that yourself asshole.
 Come on, get out of here."